 As a fourth-year Ph.D.
 Candidate, she co-designs with brilliant individuals including children, teens, young adults, researchers, and community partners to discover possibilities.

 Currently, her work aims to answer:

 How might we design sociotechnical interventions that support the successful transition of adolescent and young adult (AYA) childhood cancer survivors?

-Elizabeth Ankrah (Liz) is a third-year Ph.D. student at the University of California, Irvine in the Department of Informatics.
-She is advised by Dr. Gillian Hayes and is a member of the STAR Lab and affiliated with the Steckler Center for Responsible, Ethical, and Accessible Technology (CREATE) and the Laboratory for Ubiquitous Computing and Interaction (LUCI).
+Attending the University of California, Irvine in the Department of Informatics, Liz is advised by Dr. Gillian Hayes and is a member of the STAR Lab and affiliated with the Steckler Center for Responsible, Ethical, and Accessible Technology (CREATE), and CERES however you can often find her in Laboratory for Ubiquitous Computing and Interaction (LUCI) space.

 Research Area of Interest:

-Liz loves learning through actions.
-She is a design and qualitative researcher.
-She employs action research principles, working to address identified problems with community partners (i.e. patients, clinicians, community non-profits, and other researchers) through co-design of socio-technical interventions.
-Liz uses methods such as interviews, focus groups, co-design workshops, diary studies, digital health interventions, and more.
+Liz loves the process of learning through actions.
+She is a design and qualitative researcher with previous experience in data analysis.
+She employs action research principles, working to address identified problems with community partners (i.e. patients, clinicians, community non-profits, and other researchers) through the co-design of socio-technical interventions.
+Liz uses methods such as interviews, focus groups, co-design workshops, diary studies, digital health interventions, and more!